MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-connect-disconnect-income-document-records.md

 ---
 # <a name="create-incoming-document-records-directly-from-documents-and-entries"></a>Create Incoming Document Records Directly from Documents and Entries

 You can store external business documents in [!INCLUDE[prod_short](includes/prod_short.md)] by attaching the document files to the related incoming document records.
 If the document, such as a purchase invoice, didn't start its existence as an incoming document record, you can still create and connect an incoming document record to it later.
-You can also attach incoming document files to posted purchase and sales documents and to supplier, customer, and general ledger entries by using the **Incoming Document Files** FactBox in, for example, the **Posted Purchase Invoices** and **Supplier Ledger Entries** pages.
+You can also attach incoming document files to posted purchase and sales documents and to vendor, customer, and general ledger entries by using the **Incoming Document Files** FactBox in, for example, the **Posted Purchase Invoices** and **Supplier Ledger Entries** pages.

 From the **Chart of Accounts** and **General Ledger Entries** pages, you can use a search function to find general ledger entries for posted purchase and sales documents that don't have incoming document records and then centrally link to existing records or create new ones with attached document files.
 For more information, see [Find Posted Documents without Incoming Document Records](across-how-find-posted-documents-without-income-document-records.md).